RM (musician): Fashion and endorsements

 RM's fashion journey has been a widely covered topic.
-His fashion sense evolved from being the epitome of street-savvy fashion to high-end luxury over the years.
+His fashion sense evolved from street-savvy fashion to high-end luxury over the years.
 RM became the first celebrity brand ambassador for Italian quiet luxury fashion house Bottega Veneta in 2023.
-He attended Bottega Veneta’s Fall/Winter 2023 and Spring/Summer 2026 shows as a part of Milan Fashion Week.
+He attended Bottega Veneta's Fall/Winter 2023 and Spring/Summer 2026 shows as a part of Milan Fashion Week.
+He has graced the covers of international fashion magazines such as Dazed Korea, GQ Japan, Harper's Bazaar Korea and Vogue Korea.
+In addition to fashion, RM has served as campaign ambassador for Iloom, a home furnishing brand, and as global brand ambassador for Samsung Art TV.

 Personal life

 RM underwent septoplasty for his nasal septum deviation in 2018 and temporarily withdrew from band activities while recovering from the operation.